RitamNandi/TaylorCaptionGenerator/README.md

 # Taylor Caption Generator

-Upload any image and the web app outputs a Taylor Swift lyric that best captions the photo, includes the song and album if they aren't unreleased
+Upload any image and the web app outputs a Taylor Swift lyric that best captions the photo, includes the song and album if they aren't unreleased.
+This project is not a ChatGPT wrapper!

 **How to run**:
 1. `git clone https://github.com/RitamNandi/TaylorCaptionGenerator.git`